 Local Racer Earns Spot at Canadian Motocross Championship from Walton Raceway

 Walton, Ont. – (Hometown)’s (First and Last Name) just made his/her dream come true.
-The XX-year-old dirt bike racer has qualified for the largest amateur motocross race in Canada, the 25th Annual Parts Canada TransCan Canadian Motocross Grand National Championship at Walton Raceway.
+The XX-year-old dirt bike racer has qualified for the largest amateur motocross race in Canada, the Walton TransCan Canadian Motocross Grand National Championship at Walton Raceway.
 (Last Name) has earned one of just 42 qualifying positions in (his/her) class and age group.

-“The Parts Canada TransCan Grand National Championship at Walton Raceway is the event every motocross racer in the Canada aims to compete in,” said Event Director Mark Perrin.
-“A win at the TransCan Amateur Grand National Championship gives a rider instant National notoriety and can serve as a springboard to a lucrative professional motocross career.”
+“The 2021 Grand National Championship at Walton Raceway is the event every motocross racer in the Canada aims to compete in,” said Event Director Brett Lee.
+“A win at the TransCan Amateur Grand National Championship gives a rider instant National notoriety and can serve as a springboard to a lucrative professional motocross career. in 2021 the Jetwerx team is bringing Live streaming coverage on FloSports.com platform of the Amateurs TransCan athletes.
+This further elevates the opportunity for riders and the sport of motocross in Canada.”

-Most of Canada’s top professional motocross racers, including 2014 Canadian Motocross Champion’s Colton Facciotti and Kaven Benoit, have won Parts Canada TransCan Canadian Motocross Grand National Amateur Championships at Walton Raceway at some point before becoming professional.
-It will also feature top Americans Davi Milsaps and Mike Alessi.
-The race is so prestigious that for the second time in Canadian Motocross the Final Amateur day of racing, Saturday, August 21st and TransCan Pro Open on Sunday August 21.
-2016 will be streamed LIVE online.
-The both will also feature TSN coverage on later dates.
+Most of Canada’s top professional motocross racers, including 2021 Canadian Motocross Champion’s Dylan Wright and Jess Pettis, have won TransCan Canadian Motocross Grand National Amateur Championships at Walton Raceway at some point before becoming professional.
+The race is so prestigious that the Canadian Motocross GNC has two days (Saturday August 14 and Sunday August 15.2021) streamed LIVE on FoxSport and FloSports Newtwork.

 With the help of sponsors such as (List Major Sponsors) who help pay his/her way to the races, (Last Name) has had the opportunity to pursue this life long dream.
 He/She has won XX races in the last XX years and competes nearly every weekend at (Local Track and its Location).